+- Headteacher Vanessa Edwards

-Headteacher
+- Deputy Headteacher Julie Phiilips

-- Deputy Headteacher - Chair of the Governing Body (their contact details can be found on the school's website.)
+- Chair of the Governing Body Derek Cox

+The contact details for above persons can be found on the school's website.

 These individuals may also provide advice and guidance on matters of concern under this policy.
 If you believe that senior management of the school is involved you may wish to approach a senior officer of the council; either the Operational Director for Education, Inclusion and Provision Division or the Safeguarding Children in Education Officer.
+Contact James Jordan at james.jordan@halton.gov.uk